Ensure your clothes arrive wrinkle-free with these 18 travel garment bags | CNN Underscored

 $295 at MZ Wallace

 Speaking of style, this garment bag from MZ Wallace has loads of it.
 Awash in the brand’s signature quilted texture, the bag has a sleek silhouette with one main compartment, one exterior compartment and a zip-top closure.
-More to know: In addition to black, the “Michael” also comes in eye-catching blue and green camouflage patterns.
+In addition to black, the Michael also comes in eye-catching blue and green camouflage patterns.

 $55 at Amazon